 Despite the relatively poor overall survival rates for ovarian cancer, there has been a two-fold increase in survival over the last 30 years.
 This has coincided with the advent of effective chemotherapy, and the introduction of platinum-based agents in particular, as well as changes in surgical practice.
 More recently, there has been a significant shift towards greater specialisation in the delivery of care, resulting from the implementation of the Department of Health's cancer service guidance 'Improving outcomes in gynaecological cancers'.
 It is likely that some or all of these changes have contributed to the improved survival rates, emphasising the need to ensure that women with diagnosed ovarian cancer are treated in specialist centres that can provide comprehensive cancer care.

 This guideline does not cover the entire care pathway for ovarian cancer.
 It focuses on areas where there is uncertainty or wide variation in clinical practice with regard to the detection, diagnosis and initial management of ovarian cancer.
-The guideline recommendations are applicable to women with epithelial ovarian cancer (the most common type of ovarian cancer), as well as women with fallopian tube carcinoma, primary peritoneal carcinoma or borderline ovarian cancer (see section 2 for further details).
+The guideline recommendations are applicable to women with epithelial ovarian cancer (the most common type of ovarian cancer), as well as women with fallopian tube carcinoma, primary peritoneal carcinoma or borderline ovarian cancer (see research recommendations for further details).